Kansas woman dies in 2-vehicle crash - NewsBreak

 Kansas woman dies in 2-vehicle crash

 POTTAWATOMIE COUNTY—A Manhattan woman died in an accident just after 8:30a.m.
 Friday in Pottawatomie County.
-The Kansas Highway Patrol reported a 2021 Chevy...stjosephpost.com
+The Kansas Highway Patrol reported a 2021 Chevy...salinapost.com

 POTTAWATOMIE COUNTY—A Manhattan woman died in an accident just after 8:30a.m.
 Friday in Pottawatomie County.
-The Kansas Highway Patrol reported a 2021 Chevy...stjosephpost.com
+The Kansas Highway Patrol reported a 2021 Chevy...salinapost.com

 Comments / 0